kaleabteweld/afromessage.js/README.md

 ![Afromessage Icon](https://afromessage.com/assets/images/logo.png)

+`Afromessage.js is a tool that helps you send text messages (SMS) to many people at once.
+You can also send special codes for security purposes and check if those codes are correct.
+It uses the AfroMessage service to do all this.`

 A Node.js library to interact with the AfroMessage SMS API.
 This library provides a simple and efficient way to send SMS messages, bulk SMS, and security codes, as well as verify security codes using the AfroMessage API.

 For more information, visit the [AfroMessage Developer Documentation](https://afromessage.com/developers).

+## Why Afromessage.js?

+**Easy to Understand API:** Afromessage.js provides a straightforward and intuitive API, making it easy to send SMS messages, bulk SMS, and security codes without needing to dive deep into complex documentation.

+**Typed with JSDoc:** The library is fully typed with JSDoc, ensuring that you get accurate type information and documentation directly in your IDE, reducing the chances of errors and improving development speed.

+**Robust Error Handling:** Afromessage.js includes comprehensive error handling, ensuring that you can easily identify and resolve issues that may arise during API interactions.

+**Singleton Class** The Afromessage class is a singleton, meaning you can call it from anywhere in your application without needing to create multiple instances.
+This simplifies the usage and ensures consistent configuration across your project.

 ## Installation